-As a continuation of the Best Books for Girlbosses in 2015 and the Best Books for Girlbosses in 2016, here’s a list of must-read motivational books for female entrepreneurs.
+As a continuation of the Best Books for Girlbosses in 2015 and the Best Books for Girlbosses in 2016 (and now Books for Girlbosses 2018), here’s a list of must-read motivational books for female entrepreneurs.
 According to Fortune Magazine, now-a-days successful women entrepreneurs are not only matching their male counterparts; in many ways they’re outperforming them.
 As a reference point, a study of global entrepreneurs found that companies helmed by female entrepreneurs in 2016 had 13% higher revenues than those run by men, and finished 9% above the average for all entrepreneurs surveyed.
 Even with all of our success, there’s still much we need to learn in order to close the workplace gender gap, especially with the rise of millennial entrepreneurs, or “millennipreneurs,” who are starting more companies, managing bigger staffs, and targeting higher profits than our baby boomer predecessors.

 To accommodate this boost in ambition and confidence, this year’s list of the best books for female entrepreneurs is a little different from previous years.
 Instead of pulling purely from my own library, I’ve researched which books some of the most successful female CEOs consider to be their favorite career books of all time (with the help of Forbes and tech.co).
 These seventeen reads will keep you motivated, inspired, and aware of how ridiculous all 89034 of your excuses for not charging what you’re worth sound.